hydephp/develop/docs/architecture-concepts/extensions-api.md

 ```

 Since the discovery steps are handled sequentially, the added pages will automatically be discovered as routes without
 us having to implement that handler method.
+As we inject the page objects directly, we bypass the need of the `FileCollection`.